We Compare SCHD vs VYM:

 VYM and SCHD Differences

 VYM vs SCHD differs in that VYM holds 4 times as many stocks.
-SCHD holds roughly 103 stocks making it smaller in size compared to most other ETFs.
+SCHD holds roughly 103 stocks making it smaller compared to most other ETFs.

-By investing in an ETF with more holdings you are helping diversify your portfolio and minimize risk.
+Investing in an ETF with more holdings helps you diversify your portfolio and minimize risk.